cavo789/blog/blog/2024/03/30/putty-no-supported-authentication-methods/index.md

 Today, by starting Putty, whatever on which server I wish to join, I got the *No supported authentication methods available* followed by, in my case *(server sent: publickey, gssapi-keyex, gssapi-with-mic, keyboard-interactive)* fatal error.

 I've only understand the origin of the problem by looking at the window caption: Putty tries to connect to a server other than the one I want.
 Why?
-And, ah, ok, last time I've modified my settings I was working on that server so, the solution should comes from: *how can I reset my Putty settings?*
+And, ah, ok, last time I've modified my settings I was working on that server so, the solution should come from: *how can I reset my Putty settings?*

 <!-- truncate -->